muratkeremozcan/appsyncmasterclass-backend/README.md

 ![Aws-xray](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/usuyv508ygw76fah9e9y.png)

-(89.0) define caching in serverless.yml
+(89.0) define caching in serverless.yml.
+We pay for caching, so we do not want to enable it for every environment.

 ```yaml
 # serverless.yml